stackql/stackql/docs/high-level-design.md

 ---

-`stackql` generalizes the idea of infrastructure / computing reources into a `provider`, `service`, `resource` heirarchy that can be queried with SQL semantics, plus some imperative operations which are not canonical SQL.
-Potentially any infrastructure: computing, orchestration, storage, SAAS, PAAS offerings etc can be managed with `stackql`, athough the primary driver is cloud infrastructure management.
-Multi-provider queries are to be a first class citizen in `stackql`.
+`stackql` generalizes the idea of infrastructure / computing resources into a `provider`, `service`, `resource` hierarchy that can be queried with SQL semantics, plus some imperative operations which are not canonical SQL.
+Potentially any infrastructure: computing, orchestration, storage, SAAS, PAAS offerings etc can be managed with `stackql`, although the primary driver is cloud infrastructure management.
+Multi-provider queries are a first class citizen in `stackql`.

 ---